 Redefining Humanity

-Gerard Vanderleun recently posted a thoughtful and moving essay on the topic of abortion, and his own personal reflections and experiences with it.
+A friend recently pointed me to a thoughtful and moving essay he had written on the topic of abortion, and his own personal reflections and experiences with it.

 The crux of the abortion dispute is, as mentioned above, the question of when human life begins.
 At this point, we all know the opposing political and religious positions.
 At some point, human life begins and the fate of the fetus is either at the absolute will of the mother or it is not.
 Nevertheless, it is still hard to say exactly when humanness happens since: 1) We do not agree on the term “human,” and 2) as a result, all evidence on this issue remains anecdotal once you strip away the slant of the “research” that supports your preferred result.